-Often acting as the subject matter expert and a single point of contact within your business is the contract manager (or commercial manager).
+Often acting as the subject matter expert and a single point of contact within your business is the contracts manager (or commercial manager).
 The role takes on various responsibilities working across all areas of the business and importantly managing the senior stakeholders as part of the contract management lifecycle.

-Do you have a contract manager?
+Do you have contracts managers?

 - Pre-sales review (Terms and schedules).

 - Requirements capture or statement of works (SOW) review.